 How to Remove Blood Stains from Washable Clothes

-When blood stains happen, as soon as possible flush the blood stain with cold water - NEVER hot water.
+When blood stains happen, as soon as possible, flush the stained fabric with cold water - NEVER hot water.
 Blood stains contain other ingredients but the protein component needs treatment first.
-Never use hot water because it cooks the protein into the fibers making the stain hard to remove.
+Never use hot water because it cooks the protein into the fibers making the stain harder to remove.

-If the blood stain is fresh, simply work a bit of heavy duty liquid laundry detergent (Wisk, Tide or Persil are the leading performers) that contains enough stain-lifting enzymes to remove the stain.
+If the blood stain is fresh, simply work a bit of heavy duty liquid laundry detergent (Tide or Persil are the leading performers) that contains enough enzymes to break apart the stain.
 Work the detergent into the stain with your fingers or a soft bristled brush.
 Allow the solution to work for fifteen minutes and then wash as recommended on the fabric care label.

-Check the stained area and do not place in the dryer if the stain remains.
-If it does, move to the next step suggested below.
+Check the stained area after washing and do not place in the dryer if the stain remains.
+If there are still traces of the stain, move to the next step suggested below.

 If the blood stain is dried or old, scape or brush off any crusted matter with a dull knife.
 Mix a solution of cool water and oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach or Purex 2 Color Safe Bleach are brand names).

-Follow the directions as to how much product to use.
-Completely submerge the stained item and allow it to soak at least two hours or as long as overnight.
+Follow the label directions as to how much product to use.
+Completely submerge the blood stained item and allow it to soak at least two hours or as long as overnight.
 Then wash as usual, in warm or cold water with detergent.
-Check the stained area and if the stain remains, do place the garment in the dryer.
+Check the stained area and if the stain remains, do not place the garment in the dryer.
 The high heat can set the stain.
-Treat again by soaking, then rewash.
+Treat again by soaking in a fresh solution, then rewash.